-You set out with the goal of achieving oneness.
+You set the goal to find oneness.
 This goal leads to action.
 How to find oneness is a journey of both inner and external discovery.

 This approach takes willpower, courage, and persistence.
-It requires confronting your own prejudices and fears.
+It requires confronting your prejudices and fears.
 Some people use both approaches.
 If you don’t meditate regularly where you reach pure consciousness, then this analytical path is for you.
-Walking through this analytical approach is also a good group exercise.
-It will identify roadblocks thats holding you back in your own self-development.
+Walking through this analytical approach is also an excellent group exercise.
+It will identify the roadblocks that are holding you back in your self-development.